 Dear dear --,

 First of all, I just want to reach out and give you a big big big hug.
 You have been braving a wilderness seemingly with nothing to lean on.
-I am not sure if anything I am about to write will give you hope--or even a spark of it--but even if it doesn't maybe it matters that you can know I am here for you and that I more than understand what you are saying, even though I may not be specifically familiar with your circumstances.
+I am not sure if anything I am about to write will give you hope--or even a spark of it--but even if it doesn't maybe it matters that you can know I am here for you and that I more than understand what you are saying.
 I will do my best to walk beside you through this seemingly dark time until you find the light.
 Of course, I will also be there when the light dawns again.
 I hope you feel no shame or fear in sharing what you have with me, especially because I know how hard it is to share our deepest pain when we feel entangled and isolated.
-I know this because I was in dark depression for two years, from which I emerged a while ago with a deeply rooted sense of joy; It was a process of much prayer, of valleys where I would feel utterly helpless.
-Even though, people offered their presence and love, I didn't know how to accept it, because I felt so far removed and unworthy of love that I isolated myself more and more.
-My heart needed to re-awake and re-learn how to see goodness.
-It only knew how to see in darkness and despair.
+To emerge can be a process of much prayer and valleys.
+Ultimately, the heart needs to re-awake and re-learn how to see goodness.
+Especially if it got used to seeing best in darkness and despair.

 The challenges and the circumstances you find yourself in are colored by your deepest held beliefs.
 When they originate in fear, that is what we experience, see, what shapes our decisions, what isolates us, what misinterprets situations, breaks apart connections.
 Fear upends and puts upside down what is good in our lives.
 But love does the opposite, it opens our hearts again, shifts the scene into light and heals, no matter what circumstances we are in.

-So, the first step for me was to stop wishing that life was different.
-I was where I was because in exactly this moment I was being given all the lessons I would need to get out.
-This was hard for me to see, and yet it is true.
+So, the first step often is to stop wishing that life was different.
+We are exactly where we are because in exactly this moment we are being given all the lessons needed to get out.
+This can be hard to see, and yet it is true.
 Our lives present us with endless opportunity to lay down self/ego in favor of accepting God's plan for us.
 But it starts by truly surrendering our outline about what should be.
 This becomes increasingly easier when we wake up to the fact that GOD LOVES US so very much.
 He wants you to have a smashingly, beautiful, rich, deep, connected, fulfilled life.
 But without God-Love, we cannot become who we are supposed to be or get the life we are able to live.
 God stays forever our highest possibility.

 There is a fundamental difference in between thinking spiritually and worldly.
 It is this: the worldly thinker thinks his problems are in the outside world and need to be fixed in the outside world; the spiritual thinker knows, problems in the outside world are reflections of his inside world and need to be fixed inside.
 Nothing can change in your experience if your thinking stays the same, because you live in a mental world.
 Your experience is the reflection of your thinking.
 This does not mean you are at fault of the terrible and difficult things you are going through, because the feelings and thoughts that isolate, pull you down are actually not really yours; you have just become so accustomed to believing that they are yours that their effects in your life seem awfully real.